apache/fineract/README.md

 ============
 * Java >= 1.8 (Oracle JVMs have been tested)
 * MySQL 5.5
+* Tomcat 9, if deploying to a separate servlet container.
+Until FINERACT-730, Tomcat 7/8 were also supported, but now Tomcat 9 is required.

 You can run the required version of the database server in a container, instead of having to install it, like this: